-Imagine adding a finished loft conversion to your house in as little as ten days.
+Imagine adding a finished loft conversion to your house in as little as fourteen days*.
 An extra bedroom and bathroom, home office or kids’ playroom; all without the mess, hassle and disruption of having builders in your home for months.
 A loft conversion without the uncertainty of bad builders or hidden costs.
 Individually designed to meet your specifications and precision-engineered by experienced professionals, modular lofts from Landmark Lofts are the future.

 Get an instant quote online, then a design consultant will arrange a convenient time to meet you at your home.
 Once there, they’ll help you create the perfect loft conversion, individually tailored to meet your needs whilst making the most of your home’s potential.
 Afterwards, we’ll carry out a 3D survey of your existing loft and draw up architectural plans.
 Once you’re happy to go ahead, we’ll send off the required applications for you.

 Your loft will be delivered by HGV and craned onto your home within a single day.
 This is the only time during the installation process that we require your property to be vacant.
 By the evening you’ll be sleeping safe and sound in your own home.
 In the following days, the installation team will seal the loft modules together, install the staircase, connect up your utilities and finish all plastering and interior work.
-After a total of only 10-14 days, your new loft will be 100% complete and ready to decorate.
+After a total of only fourteen days, your new loft will be 100% complete and ready to decorate.

 Why would I choose a modular loft conversion over a traditional build?